Maintaining the stem cell niche in multicellular models of epithelia: Results

 \subsection{Loss of the niche affects system dynamics of the tissue}

 Using the model without the rotational force, which we will refer to as the base model, we see in Figure~\ref{fig:liresults} that the system is unable to maintain a proliferative cell density in the basal layer greater than 16~cells/$10^4~\mu m^2$.
-Additionally, as mentioned previously, 56\% of the simulations have no stem cells from the niche at day~1,000.
-The number of stem cells in the basal layer is determined by the number of stem cells which are experiencing the attachment force with the membrane.
+Additionally, as mentioned previously, 56\% of the simulations have no proliferative cells from the niche at day~1,000.
+The number of proliferative cells in the basal layer is determined by the number of proliferative cells which are experiencing the attachment force with the membrane.
 Consequently it is possible for a cell to detach and then re-attach later, which is why the lines do not always monotonically decrease in Figure~\ref{fig:liresults}.

-In addition to disruptions to tissue structure, stem cell detachment affects system dynamics such as cell deaths at the top of the tissue and cell velocities.
-These results are shown in Figure~\ref{fig:systemdynamics} for the base model compared to a model in which stem cells are vertically restrained to remain on the basal membrane, which represents the expected homeostatic system.
-The initial overshoot seen in the death rates and velocities is due to the fact that the tissue at the end of the fill period is not in exact equilibrium, and so there is a short initial settling phase when the stem cell restriction is released.
-As time increases, and stem cells are lost, the vertical velocity and cell death rate decreases.
-This would be expected as the decrease in stem cells causes a decrease in divisions.
+In addition to disruptions to tissue structure, proliferative cell detachment affects system dynamics such as cell deaths at the top of the tissue and cell velocities.
+These results are shown in Figure~\ref{fig:systemdynamics} for the base model compared to a model in which proliferative cells are vertically restrained to remain on the basal membrane, which represents the expected homeostatic system.
+The initial overshoot seen in the death rates and velocities is because the tissue at the end of the fill period is not in exact equilibrium, and so there is a short initial settling phase when the proliferative cell restriction is released.
+As time increases, and proliferative cells are lost, the vertical velocity and cell death rate decreases.
+This would be expected as the decrease in proliferative cells causes a decrease in divisions.
 Consequently, less upwards force is exerted on cells, decreasing velocity and slowing the rate at which cells reach the top boundary.
-Slower upward velocities and lower death rates can dramatically change simulation dynamics, such as cell turnover times, and give rise to unrealistic results.
+Slower upward velocities and lower death rates can dramatically change simulation dynamics, such as cell turnover times.